OpenDominion/OpenDominion/CONTRIBUTING.md

 Composer production packages include L5-Repository (for model repositories), Haikunator (to generate random realm names) and Guzzle.
 For development I'm using PHPUnit with Mockery for testing, Laravel Debugbar and Laravel IDE Helper as debug helper packages.

-Node packages include Gulp and Laravel Elixir, AdminLTE dashboard theme, Font Awesome and RPG Awesome.
+Node packages include Laravel Mix, AdminLTE dashboard theme, Font Awesome and RPG Awesome.

 I'm developing OpenDominion in PhpStorm myself, but you're of course free to use whatever you see fit.
 But there's a `.idea` directory for you if you do use PhpStorm.